US STOCKS-Dow hits record as energy rises for 3rd straight day

 NEW YORK, Dec 3 (Reuters) - U.S. stocks rose modestly on Wednesday as energy-related shares rose for a third straight session and data pointed to improving conditions in the U.S. services sector, which makes up a majority of the economy.

 Market moves were slight, with many traders looking ahead to a key meeting of the European Central Bank.
-Still, the Dow hit an intraday record and the S&P neared its own record, set last week.
+Still, the Dow hit an intraday record and the S&P was within four points of its record set last week.

-The S&P 500 energy sector rose 0.7 percent, outperforming both the broader market and crude oil, which continued to struggle.
-Cimarex Energy was one of the S&P 500’s top gainers, up 4.3 percent at $107.32.
-Diamond Offshore rose 3.1 percent to $31.29.
+The S&P 500 energy sector rose 1.3 percent as the top-performing sector on the day, up alongside a 0.6 percent increase in the price of crude oil.
+Cimarex Energy was the S&P 500’s top percentage gainer, up 5.9 percent at $108.98.
+Diamond Offshore rose 3.7 percent to $31.46.

-While the sector is on track for its third consecutive daily advance - and is up 2.8 percent over that period - it remains the only industry group to be negative for 2014.
+While the sector is on track for its third consecutive daily advance - and is up 3.3 percent over that period - the group remains the year’s biggest underperformer.
+It is the only industry group to be negative on the year, pressured as crude has lost more than 30 percent from a recent high.

 “Energy is the undervalued sector of the market, but trying to call the bottom of oil prices is like trying to catch a falling knife.
 There’s value to be had, but also might be some more pain along the way,” said Joseph Quinlan, chief market strategist at U.S. Trust, Bank of America Private Wealth Management in New York.